 Inside the key there is a chip that deactivates the electronic immobiliser automatically when the key is inserted into the ignition.
 The immobiliser will be activated again automatically as soon as you pull the key out of the ignition lock.

-The message displayed in the instrument panel display is 18: SAFE.
-The vehicle cannot be used in that case \Rightarrow page 162.
+The following information text is displayed in the instrument panel display18) : SAFE.
+The vehicle cannot be used in that case $\Rightarrow$ page 161.

 The engine can, however, be started if the appropriate coded SEAT genuine key is used.